blazs/phat/README.md

 ```

-    define an object to hold the result:
+Define an object to hold the result:

 `phat::persistence_pairs pairs;`

-    run an algorithm like this:
+Run an algorithm like this:

 `phat::compute_persistence_pairs< phat::twist_reduction >( pairs, boundary_matrix );`

-    examine the result:
+Examine the result:

 `pairs.get_num_pairs()`
 `pairs.get_pair(...)`

-    A simple example that demonstrates this functionality can be found in `src/simple_example.cpp`
+A simple example that demonstrates this functionality can be found in `src/simple_example.cpp`; another example, demonstrating how to compute persistent relative homology, can be found in `src/relative_example.cpp`.

 ##### File Formats